Marina City: Architecture

 The two towers contain identical floor plans.
 The bottom 19 floors form an exposed spiral parking ramp operated by valet with approximately 896 parking spaces.
 The 20th floor of each contains a laundry room and gym with panoramic views of the Loop, while floors 21 through 60 contain apartments (450 per tower).
-A 360-degree open-air roof deck lies on the 61st and top story.
+A 360-degree open-air roof deck lies on the 61st and top storey.
 The buildings are accessed from separate lobbies that share a common below-grade mezzanine level as well as ground-level plaza entrances beside the House of Blues.
 Originally rental apartments, the complex converted to condominiums in 1977, but still contains a number of rental units.

 Marina City apartments are unusual in containing almost no interior right angles.
 On each residential floor, a circular hallway surrounds the elevator core, which is 32 ft in diameter, with 16 sector-shaped units arrayed around the hallway.
 Apartments are composed of these units.
 Bathrooms and kitchens are located towards the inside of the building.
 Living areas occupy the outermost areas of each unit.
 Each unit terminates in a 175 ft2 semi-circular balcony, separated from living areas by a floor-to-ceiling window wall.
 Because of this arrangement, every single living room and bedroom in Marina City has a balcony.